Updated for the 2026 Immigration Rules

 Life in the UK Test

 Must be passed within 2 years before applying.
 The certificate is valid indefinitely once obtained.
-Covers British history, values, traditions and everyday life.
+The test covers British history, values, traditions and everyday life.

 Suitability (Part 9)

 No serious criminal convictions, use of deception in an application, NHS debt exceeding £500, or serious breaches of immigration law.
-Note: from 8 April 2026, a suspended sentence of 12+ months also triggers mandatory refusal.
+These grounds apply to every settlement category.

 Sponsorship continuity for work routes, genuine and subsisting relationship for spouse routes, endorsement milestones for Global Talent and Innovator Founder, Commonwealth citizenship for Ancestry.

-Optional priority services are available for in-country applications: the decision-ready service costs £3,726 (targets a decision within 5 working days) and the super-priority service costs £4,226 (aims for the next working day).
+Optional priority services are available for in-country applications: the priority service adds £500 and targets a decision within 5 working days, and the super-priority service adds £1,000 and aims for the next working day.
 Standard processing takes up to six months but most straightforward decisions are issued within eight weeks.
 Biometric enrolment at a UKVCAS centre is mandatory for all in-country applications.
-All ILR applications must be submitted online via GOV.UK — paper form SET(O) is no longer accepted.
+Since October 2024, all ILR applications must be submitted online via GOV.UK — the old paper SET(O) form is no longer accepted.

 From ILR to British Citizenship